m-heck/CollegeBites/README.md

 We used JavaScript arrays to hold each JSON object for ease of access.
 Arrays held the bulk of our actual data and were also used in the actual implementation of quick and merge sort.
 In order to filter the relevant data points by city, we used a basic linear search algorithm on our data array.

-## Files
-__college-bites.html__ is the main website html file __restaurant.html__ is a page we designed to display individual business listings, but has not been implemented into our code

 ## Image Credits
 - 5.0 stars: https://commons.wikimedia.org/wiki/File:Star_rating_5_of_5.png
 - 4.5 stars: https://commons.wikimedia.org/wiki/File:4.5_stars.svg